-Hawks Nest Hydro proposes to release an additional 50 cfs to the bypassed reach from July through February, an additional 200 cfs during March and April, and an additional 150 cfs during May and June.
-Interior, AW, and WVPRO provided minimum flow recommendations for the Hawks Nest bypassed reach.
-AW's and WVPRO's monthly minimum flows were the same as those proposed by the applicant.
-In its 10(j) letter, Interior provided two sets of monthly minimum flows: (1) a set of higher minimum flows we considered as its 'recommended flows' and (2) a set of lower minimum flows we considered as its 'minimally acceptable' flows (see table 4 above).
-Under each of the minimum flow proposals/recommendations, additional water would only be released to the bypassed reach (in excess of the existing baseline flow of 100 cfs and up to the proposed minimum flow proposal, the first 1,600 cfs of inflow (beyond the 100-cfs baseline flow) would be allocated to the powerhouse (not the bypassed reach) for project generation.
+Hawks Nest Hydro proposes to release an additional 50 cfs to the bypassed reach from July through February, an additional 200 cfs during March and April, and an additional 150 cfs during May and June above the current baseline flow release of 100 cfs.

+Interior, West Virginia DEP, AW, and WVPRO each have submitted minimum flow recommendations for the Hawks Nest bypassed reach.
+The minimum flows recommended by AW and WVPRO are the same as those proposed by the applicant.
+In its 10(j) letter, Interior submitted two sets of monthly minimum flow recommendations: (1) a set of higher minimum flows we consider as its 'recommended flows' and (2) a set of lower minimum flows we consider as its 'minimally acceptable' flows (see table 4 above).